 - Yes.
 Legacy Park Apartments and the 8 traditional residence halls are available to all students.
 If you plan to live on campus, apply early since there is usually more demand for housing than space available.
 For details, call 337-482-6471 or email email@example.com or visit the Housing Department.

-- Student parking is available free of charge at Cajun Field, no permit is required.
-The Transit System is responsible for transporting students to and from campus.
-Buses run continuously from 7 am to 7 pm Monday through Thursday and from 7 am to 2 pm on Fridays.
+- Student parking is available free of charge at Cajun Field, vehicle registration is required each semester.
+The Office of Transportation Services uses license plate recognition, no decals or hangtags are issued to students.
+When parking at Cajun Field or visiting Bourgeois Hall, the transit system is responsible for transporting students to and from campus.
+Buses run continuously from 7 am to 9 pm Monday through Thursday and from 7 am to 7 pm on Fridays.
 The number of buses running at any given time is proportional to the demand.
-During the Summer Session the Transit buses do not run.
-However, the Transit System has a shuttle that runs from campus to Bourgeois Hall for those students who live on campus.
 The Transit system does not run when the University is not in session.
 Generally, the only students that park on campus are the students that live on campus.
-A parking lottery is available for a limited number of on-campus parking spaces.
-For details, call 337-482-6828 or firstname.lastname@example.org or visit Parking and Transit.
+Limited on campus parking is available for commuter students.
+For additional information, call 337-482-6858, email firstname.lastname@example.org or visit the Office of Transportation Services.

 - UL Lafayette has over 170 student organizations that are active on campus.
 Organizations include club sports, multicultural, political, religious/spiritual, service, social and special interest groups, sororities, and fraternities.
 Contact the Dean of Students for additional information.